chrisenitan/modular-test-framework/readme.md

 # A Modular Test Framework

-### Introduction

-A test framework that abstracts test actions into methods which can be injected to test executors as instructions towards preferred delivery.
+Abstracted instruction based test actions methods which can be injected to test runners using local file system and session management.

 #### In Abstract